Starbucks Corporation [SBUX] – Analyzing the SBUX using Fundamentals and Trend Analysis

 Shifting the focus to workforce efficiency, Starbucks Corporation [SBUX] earns $76,594 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 19.86 and its Total Asset Turnover is 1.22.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.67 and its Current Ratio is 0.92.
 This company is not investing its short-term assets in an optimally efficient way, making it a riskier investment.

-This stock’s Beta value is currently 0.55, which indicates that it is 1.19% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 75.24.
-This RSI suggests that Starbucks Corporation is currently Overbought.
+This stock’s Beta value is currently 0.55, which indicates that it is 1.08% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 69.95.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is Starbucks Corporation [SBUX] a Reliable Buy?